Rediscovering Fellowship

 Today, we’re going to look at another dimension of why we’re here.
 I’m amazed at how relational all of this is.
 We’ve talked so far about friendship with God, and today we’re talking about our relationships with each other.
 It’s a good reminder that relationships are at the core of who we are.

-Last year, I received an email telling me that I needed to get over to England because my father wasn’t well.
+Last year, I got an email saying I needed to go to England because my father was not doing well.
 Within 24 hours, I was on a plane and on my way.
 I arrived, and I didn’t know what to expect.
 A few days later, my brother arrived as well.
 I thought that he came for the same reason I did: to look after my Dad.
 I was wrong, though.
 He knew Dad would be okay, because I was there.
 He came to look after me.

 It’s moments like those that make me realize the value of family.
 You may have experienced those times that it’s really cost someone to stand by you, but they have.
 Today, I want to look back at early records of the church, because I think we’ve lost something today.
 I’m not going to give you all the how-to steps as much as create an image.
-Perhaps when we see this image, we’ll realize what we’re missing and begin to long for the same dynamic right here.
+When we look at this picture, we might realize what we're missing and start to yearn for that same energy here.

 I should add that this, sadly, is a relatively new discovery for me.
 I’ve had a highly individualistic view of my walk with God for a long time.
 It’s only recently that I’ve discovered something much better, much richer.